Jehovah has saved, Jehovah's help

 Exodus 6:23, 28:1, 38;21, Leviticus 10:6, 12, 16, Numbers 3:2 - 4, 4:28, 33, 7:8, 26:60, 1Chronicles 6:3, 24:1 - 6, Ezra 8:2

 Ithnan was a city given to the tribe of Judah as an inheritance in the Promised Land.

 Ittahkazin was the name of one of Zebulun's border cities.

 Past the limits, he will arrange

-Ituraea is the KJV New Testament spelling of Iturea.
+Ituraea is the King James New Testament spelling of Iturea.
 It was one of the areas Herod Philip (Philip the Tetrarch) governed when John the Baptist began his public ministry.